databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ## Setup

+> SAT is a productivity tool to help verify security configurations of Databricks deployments, it's not meant to be used as certification or attestation of your deployments.
+SAT project is regularly updated to improve the correctness of checks, add new checks, and fix bugs.
+Please send your feedback and comments to sat@databricks.com.

 SAT can be setup on any of the cloud providers where Databricks is hosted.
 Follow the setup guide for the cloud provider you are using:

 - [AWS Setup Guide](./setup/aws.md)